 As a relatively small resort, Port Orleans French Quarter has only two dining options and a couple of places for adults to grab a drink.
 However, the restaurants at the adjoining Riverside resort are in easy walking distance and many guests at Port Orleans spend time enjoying the restaurants and recreation opportunities at both resorts.
-In addition, Port Orleans is a water taxi ride away from Downtown Disney, where there are even more restaurants to sample.
+In addition, Port Orleans is a water taxi ride away from Disney Springs, where there are even more restaurants to sample.

 Sassagoula Float Works and Food Factory

 In place of several sit down restaurants, the French Quarter has a Mardis Gras-themed food court with a variety of fast food counters.
 In addition to standard food court fare such as pizzas and burgers, this food court also tempts guests to try Louisiana classics such as jambalaya.